Kevin-Kolyakov/sleec-intellij-plugin/README.md

 #### Method 1: Install from Github Repository

 ##### Step 1: Download IntelliJ and Python
-1. Download and install IntelliJ IDEA.
-You can get the Community Edition for free when you scroll down [here](https://www.jetbrains.com/idea/download/).
+1. Download and install IntelliJ IDEA 2021.3.3.
+You can get the Community Edition for free when you scroll down [here](https://www.jetbrains.com/idea/download/other.html).
 2. Download and install Python from the official website [here](https://www.python.org/downloads/).
+3. Make sure to have git installed [here](https://git-scm.com/downloads).

 ##### Step 2: Clone the Repository
 1. Launch IntelliJ IDEA.